-Environmental Component SEO Code Alternative 1 - The Pareto Approach (A1) Alternative 2 - The Holistic Approach (A2) Alternative 3 - The Holistic and Participatory Approach (Current Draft LACAP) (A3) Commentary CF4 + + + engagement emphasis, which supports better participation in climate action at community level.
+Environmental Component SEO Code Alternative 1 - The Pareto Approach (A1) Alternative 2 - The Holistic Approach (A2) Alternative 3 - The Holistic and Participatory Approach (Current LACAP) (A3) Commentary CF2 + + + A1, A2 and A3 all support the achievement of climate change related CF3 + + + SEOs to some extent.
+CF4 + + + A3 has the best potential to deliver effective climate action given its holistic, wide encompassing nature; and given its strong community engagement emphasis, which supports better participation in climate action at community level.
 Inter-relationships IR1 0 + + A3 is likely to support maintaining and enhancing human health and eco-system processes the most given its holistic and well-balanced nature and community engagement emphasis.